esigo/ingress-nginx/docs/user-guide/third-party-addons/opentelemetry.md

 # specifies sample rate for any traces created, Default: 0.01
 otel-sampler-ratio

-# specifies the port to use when uploading traces, Default: 4317
-otlp-collector-port

 # specifies the sampler to be used when sampling traces.
 # The available samplers are: AlwaysOn,  AlwaysOff, TraceIdRatioBased, Default: AlwaysOff
 otel-sampler